-Signature massage is a full body massage which completely done on all 10 human bodily systems or 10 meridian lines that have effect on a whole organism that I combined techniques to suit individual life force energy upon physical, mental, psychological, emotional and spiritual needs.
+Signature massage is a full body relaxation massage, which completely done on all ten meridian lines or ten human bodily systems including reproductive and excretory system, to suit individual needs and life force energy flow.

-Signature massage is not only intend to deal with physical nature only, but solely treat all aspects of each individual needs, base on knowledge and know how I have gained through out my years of practicing, being a massage therapist who had psychology background, studied about human dynamic, behavior patterns, perception, human relationships, belief system and so on.
+My signature massage is not only intend to deal with physical nature only, but solely treat all aspects of individual needs, base on knowledge and know how I have gained through out my years of practicing, being a licensed massage therapist who had psychology background, studied about human dynamic, behavior patterns, perception, human relationships, belief system, cultures and so on.

-This practice aim to promote physical and mental well-being, raising individual awareness upon family dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along the whole body.
+This practice aim to promote physical and mental well-being, raising individual awareness upon human dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along whole bodily energy paths.

-This practice could help diminish psychological and emotional numbness, physical fatigues, due to family duties which suppressing her/his sense of individuality and hormone deficit, putting a man and woman in touch with less familiar aspects of their being.
-Enhance connectedness with oneself, others, family members, and their social circle.
+This practice could help diminish psychological and emotional numbness, physical fatigues, due to family duties and life circumstances which suppressing her/his sense of individuality, putting a man and woman in touch with less familiar aspects of their being.

-This full body massage is not a simple hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
-The practitioner must have some ground knowledge, certain level of acknowledgement, fully self-conscious, while practicing and observing the energy flow during the session.
+This full body relaxation massage is not a simple hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
+The practitioner must have some ground knowledge and acknowledgement, fully self-conscious, while practicing, observing life force energy flow through out the session.

-A master once said, knowledge is expensive but not knowing is more expensive than the knowledge.
+" Knowledge is expensive but not knowing is more expensive than the knowledge "

-There are reasons why some individual are willing to pay 400-500 euro per hour with good massage therapist.
-Because they know knowledge is power, that they are not willing to trade what they have had with someone who operate from unconscious place, not knowing what they are practicing could ruin one's life and opportunity to live a happy life which very unfortunate.
+That is why some individual are willing to pay 400-500 euro per hour with good massage therapist.
+Because they know knowledge is power, that they are not willing to trade what they have had with therapists who operate from unconscious place, not knowing what they are practicing could ruin one's life and opportunity to live a happy life, which very unfortunate.

 Oxytocin or the so-called "love hormone" is being increasingly shown to trigger wide variety of physical and psychological effects in both women and men.